AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

 ## About administering connections

-You can administer all connections from one place in the Connections section.
+You can administer all connections from the Connections area.
 Here you can:

 * See which permissions were given to Workfront Fusion for each connection
 * Rename connections